starwisp/Civizard-tileset-archeology/README.md

 <b>Game shows a sequential number of tiles in no$psx</b>

 #### 6.3.
 Uncovering the fog of war/game map.
-While searching through no$psx savestates of Civizard for clues to the tiles and how to apply the principles of 6.1. [vervalkon](https://github.com/vervalkon) made a discovery.
+While searching through no$psx savestates of Civizard for clues to the terrain tiles, their associated CLUTS and the possible location of the game map for sequential tile injection [vervalkon](https://github.com/vervalkon) discovered the "visibility map".
 Somewhere around the 0x1FEC60 range onwards there is an array of bytes that determine the fog of war.
-00 appears to be unseen, and that small bubble is the visibility map in the beginning of a new map/game.
+Positions with 00 appear to be unseen, and that small bubble of different numbers showng below is the visibility map in the beginning of a new map/game.

 <p align="center">
   <img alt="game map" src="https://github.com/starwisp/Civizard-tileset-archeology/assets/4465384/d2dc7a4d-432d-4c44-9fc8-2bde92cd3f34">